 You made a purchase from a business that is accredited to us

-You have been through the garage’s in-house complaints handling procedure.
-We cannot start to investigate your complaint until you and the retailer have had a proper chance to try and resolve the problem yourselves.
-This means that you must have used the retailer’s in-house complaints handling procedure, and have given them up to eight weeks to provide their final answer to your complaint in writing before approaching us.
+You have been through the accredited business’ in-house complaints handling procedure.
+We cannot start to investigate your complaint until you and the accredited business have had a proper chance to try and resolve the problem yourselves.
+This means that you must have made a complaint to the accredited business, preferably in writing, and have given them up to eight weeks to provide their final answer to your complaint in writing before approaching us.

 Your purchase was made within the last six years.

-You can find this out by entering the name of the business into our online Garage Finder.
+You can find this out by entering your postcode or the name of the business into our online Garage Finder.

 If a business is not accredited, The Motor Ombudsman can point you in the right direction for where to go next to resolve your dispute such as the Citizens Advice Bureau.